cloudflare/cloudflare-docs/content/magic-wan/get-started.md

 ## Set up through Magic WAN Connector (preferred)

-Refer to [Magic WAN Connector documentation](/magic-wan/configuration/connector/) for more information.
+Refer to [Configure with Connector](/magic-wan/configuration/connector/) for more information.

 ## Set up manually through a third-party device

-Refer to [Prerequisites](/magic-wan/prerequisites/) before following the steps in [Configure manually](/magic-wan/configuration/manual/).
+Refer to [Prerequisites](/magic-wan/prerequisites/) before following the steps in [Manual configuration](/magic-wan/configuration/manual/).